The Bricklayer: Production

 The film was announced in August 2011, with Gerard Butler set to star and produce.
-In January 2022, it was announced that Eckhart would replace Butler as the lead.
-In February 2022, it was announced that Dobrev joined the cast.
+In January 2022, it was announced that Aaron Eckhart would replace Butler as the lead Steve Vail.
+In February 2022, it was announced that Nina Dobrev joined the cast.
 Later that same month, it was announced that Tim Blake Nelson and Clifton Collins Jr. joined the cast.
-In May 2022, it was reported that Hadera was also cast.
+In May 2022, it was reported that Ilfenesh Hadera was also cast.
 Principal photography began in Thessaloniki, Greece, in March 2022.
 Filming took place at Nu Boyana Film Studios in Bulgaria and Greece.

 Release

 In May 2022, it was reported that Screen Media acquired the North American distribution rights to the film.
 In October 2023 it was reported that Vertical Entertainment had picked up the rights and set a January 5, 2024 day-and-date release in the United States.

 Critical reception

 Dennis Harvey of Variety wrote: "There may be nothing memorable enough here to stir great enthusiasm for another Steve Vail outing, given basic genre components sufficiently generic to seem more MacGruber than 007.
 But while you're watching, Harlin and company provide a fun ride".